radha0207/Economic-Inequality-working-title-/progress.md

 https://public.tableau.com/app/profile/scott.teal/viz/2018FIFAWorldCupRatings/2018FIFAWorldCupRatings

-Notes: The addtional graphs provide interesting analysis that we thing our project could benifit from
+Notes: The addtional graphs provide interesting analysis that we thing our project could benifit from.
+This visualization is a blend of teams and players in the 2018 World Cup tournament, combined with player ratings from FIFA 18.
+The use of heat maps can also be an effetive tool since we are dealing with a large volume of complex data points.